reactiveui/website/input/docs/concepts/reactive-programming/operators.md

 # Where

-Watch "why you should be making better apps Xamarin Evolve video.
+Watch "why you should be making better apps with Reactice Programming" Xamarin Evolve video.

 Where fish is not a shrimp.